 Proposition 2 shows that, in contradiction to the general perception that the banking sector benefits most from the financial stability, the politically influential banking sector has an incentive to add political pressures on the financial regulator to lower the level of capital adequacy requirement at the sacrifice of financial stability.
-This implies that it is socially desirable to reduce or limit the banking sectors' efforts to increase the political contribution to influence policy makers when financial regulatory policies are strategic substitutes with c > T, and therefore provide incentives to free-ride other countries' regulatory efforts.
+This implies that it is socially desirable to reduce or limit the banking sectors' efforts to increase the political contribution to influence policy makers providing regulators incentives to free-ride other countries' regulatory efforts when financial regulatory policies are strategic substitutes with c > T.